Mission Planner Overview¶

 The “Check for BETA Updates” button will install the current development version of Mission Planner.
 This contains all the latest features and updates, but also might have bugs, since it does not have extensive community testing.

-Usually, you can either resolve a question on a forum.
-Sometimes you will discover a bug and can confirm the problem on a forum.
-If you have discovered a bug, use the forums to request it be logged as an official issue.
+You can often resolve a question on a forum.
+Sometimes you will discover a bug and use the forums to request it be logged as an official issue.
 One of the developers will normally be glad to do so.